KoryNunn/scroll-into-view/README.md

     scrollIntoView(someElement);

-You can pass settings to control the time, easing, and whether or not a parent is a valid element to scroll:
+You can pass settings to control the time, easing, and whether or not a parent is a valid element to scroll, and alignment:

     scrollIntoView(someElement, {
         time: 500, // half a second